AckeeCZ/petrus/src/sagas/authState/circuits.md

 ### Deep circuit

-Run unit with index 0, then run so called intermediate units (all units (still sequentially) from index 1 to last index - 2).
+Run unit with index 0, then run still sequentially so called intermediate units (all units from index 1 to last index - 2).
 Intermediate units can be cancelled by pattern of the last unit.
 Then task of the last unit is executed.
-And repeat.
+And the whole cycle repeats.

 The implementation may look like this